Charter and Bylaws

 • Work closely with the Professional Congress Organiser

-7.6 Professional Congress Organiser: A Professional Congress Organiser (PCO) shall be appointed by the Executive Committee on the recommendation of the Local Congress Committee.
-The recommendation shall be made on the basis of a proven track record of organising medical meetings, a strong local presence in the city of the proposed Congress, and a competitive cost structure for the meeting.
-The PCO shall liaise with the Local Congress Committee to arrange venues, accommodation and travel arrangements.
-The PCO, with input from the Local Congress Committee, shall develop a social and accompanying persons programme.
-The PCO shall also confer with sponsors and exhibitors about suitable allocation and cost of exhibits.
+7.6 Professional Congress Organiser: A Professional Congress Organiser (PCO) is appointed by the Executive Committee on the recommendation of the Local Congress Committee.
+The recommendation is made on the basis of a proven track record of organising medical meetings, a strong local presence in the city of the proposed Congress, and a competitive cost structure for the meeting.
+The PCO liaises with the Local Congress Committee to arrange venues, accommodation and travel arrangements.
+The PCO, with input from the Local Congress Committee, develops a social and accompanying persons programme.
+The PCO also confers with sponsors and exhibitors about suitable allocation and cost of exhibits.

-7.7 Financial Disbursements: Surplus from the Congress shall be defined as the net balance after all expenses and taxes have been paid.
-The surplus shall be shared between the local society hosting the Congress and the APSR, as stipulated in the Congress Standard Operating Procedures.
-In the case of an overall loss from the Congress, this shall be shared on a 50:50 basis between the host society and the APSR.
+7.7 Financial Disbursements: Surplus from the Congress is defined as the net balance after all expenses and taxes have been paid.
+The surplus is shared between the local society hosting the Congress and the APSR, as stipulated in the Congress Standard Operating Procedures.
+In the case of an overall loss from the Congress, this is shared on a 50:50 basis between the host society and the APSR.

 Back to Top